The Fashion department at ECU runs two workshops throughout the year that is open to years 10, 11 and 12 high school students and the general public.

 Term three offers a five week program in draping where participants learn direct manipulation and construction processes on the dress making stand.
 Manipulation of cloth and the deconstruction of the foundation garment, are approaches explored in relationship to personal visual research.

-Both workshops are run by local designer and Master graduate Kim Pace, out of the fashion and textiles construction and print studios at the Mount Lawley Campus, Perth.
+Both workshops are run out of the fashion and textiles construction and print studios at the Mount Lawley Campus, Perth.
 To view more images of the venues and resources available to the student at the School of Arts and Humanities, head to our Facilities web page.

 Time: 1.00pm - 4.00pm

-Venue: Edith Cowan University, Mount Lawley Campus, Building 5, Room 5.130
+Venue: ECU Mount Lawley Campus, 2 Bradford Stret Mount Lawley, Building 5 Room 5.130

-Registration: Please register online via our online payment form.
+Registration: Please register online via the Fashion Weekend Workshop online payment web page.

 Lecturer - Fashion

-If you’re interested in studying Fashion, visit our Bachelor of Contemporary Arts web page and read more about our Fashion major.
+If you’re interested in studying Fashion, visit our Bachelor of Design web page and read more about our Fashion major.
 You’ll find information about this and other related courses, as well as videos and galleries about our facilities, our students and our lecturers.